by Andrea M. Darcy

 Is a fear of death secretly consuming your thoughts?
 Or something that wakes you up at night?
-Editor and lead writer Andrea Blundell explores ‘death anxiety’.
+You need to learn about ‘death anxiety’.

 Is a fear of death normal?

 It’s normal to fear the unknown.
 And, while other cultures celebrate death, such as Mexico’s famous ‘Day of the Dead’, most of Western society doesn’t discuss death much.

 This is changing with the popularity of ‘death cafes’ and ‘death doulas’.
 But in general, most people are uneducated about what death entails, and feel mild anxiety thinking about it.

 In some ways this mild anxiety about our mortality, triggered by things like losing a loved one, reading about a tragedy, or a health scare, is useful.

 It reminds us to make the most of our lives.
 To take care of our health, to seek purpose, and to make time for those we love.

 Are thoughts of death and dying are often nagging at you?
 Is your lifestyle increasingly dictated by this fear?